 The TNHA is handling matter in a serious light.
 The Food Control Directorate is a creature of its statute (Act) and is clearly overreaching in its mandate by blocking imports of foodstuffs, beverages and cosmetics containing CBD, considering the reasonableness and science-based SAHPRA exemption framework.

-There is no justifiable reason or rationale to place a blanket ban on a substance which has an unblemished safety record in low daily intakes without psychoactive or dependence forming properties.
+There is no justifiable reason or rationale to place a blanket ban on a substance which has an unblemished safety record in low daily intakes without psychoactive or dependence-forming properties.
 CBD is NOT a medicine or a drug.
-CBD is arguably safer and more tolerable than alcohol and many other questionably approved food ingredients, preservatives, colorants and allowable food pesticide and herbicide residues allowed commercially.
+CBD is arguably safer and more tolerable than alcohol and many other questionably approved food ingredients, preservatives, colourants and allowable food pesticide and herbicide residues allowed commercially.

-The TNHA are considering taking legal action against the Food Control Directorate and Department of Health to review their obstructionist actions in this regard.
+The TNHA is considering taking legal action against the Food Control Directorate and the Department of Health to review their obstructionist actions in this regard.